Monday August 19, 2019

 Health Risks of Dirty Bong Water

 Let’s put it this way: dirty, stagnant water is not necessarily bad.
 If you’ve ever been to a pond on a sunny day, you may have noticed that plenty of creatures love it.
 Look at all the bacteria, mold, pond scum, and algae that are thriving in there.
-Clearly they’re having a blast.
+Clearly, they’re having a blast.
 And look at all the bugs and amphibians that are eating them up.
 They don’t think it’s gross at all in there.
-For humans though, unless you’re dying of thirst, pond water is probably the last thing you’d would want in your body as odds are it will make you sick.
+For humans though, unless you’re dying of thirst, pond water is probably the last thing you would want in your body as odds are it will make you sick.
+Similar to pond water, dirty bong water can be a breeding ground for bacteria, viruses, and more.
+Legionella pneumophilia being one of the household culprits of serious illness in stagnant water.

 Think about it this way, if you take the time to wash your hands in order to keep pathogens away from your mouth, why would you then give them a direct invitation into your lungs?
 Bacteria like Strep and E. coli – as well as fungi like black mildew – can thrive in dirty bong water.
 Once inhaled they can cause strep throat, pneumonia, emphysema, or worse.
 The more times you smoke out of the same water, the more chance these pathogens have to reproduce and spread into your body.